fratajcz/speos/docs/source/inputs.rst

 Biological Networks
 -------------------

-The mapping of networks and filtering by their properties is done by the ``speos.preprocessing.mappers.AdjacencyMapper`` :
+The mapping of networks and filtering by their properties is done by the :obj:`speos.preprocessing.mappers.AdjacencyMapper` :

 .. autoclass:: speos.preprocessing.mappers.AdjacencyMapper
     :members: